 The wow factor of Nearpod comes from more than their amazing virtual reality lessons.
 Of course it’s pretty exciting to see learners of any age stand up and spin around as they hold a tablet or smartphone and virtually dive in a coral reef.
 The wow factor I’m talking about happens when I’m working with teachers – the ah-ha moment when they too see how Nearpod can totally the transform the way they’ve taught a lesson in the past.
 From supporting English Language Learners with visuals to embedding quick checks in a mini-lesson, the possibilities are endless.

-Getting Started with Nearpod
+Get Started with Nearpod

-It’s easy to get started with Nearpod and there are plenty of resources to help you jump in.
+It’s easy to jump into Nearpod and there are plenty of resources to help you start.
 Nearpod works as a native app on iOS and Android devices and can be used on the web-browser of a Chrombook or any web-enabled device.
 From the YouTube video above to the abundance of resources on Nearpod’s site, you’ll be ready in no time to totally transform your lesson.
 You might decide to head straight to Nearpod’s content library which is full of free and paid lesson that are ready for you to launch right away.
 You might even decide to customize one of these lessons to better fit the needs of your students.
 Like me, you might decide to update an old PowerPoint presentation or a Google Slides creation by adding your slide deck to Nearpod and embedding interactive content in between your slides.

 5 Tips for Formative Assessment!